dzharii/awwtools/next-step.md

   > xdotool lets you simulate keyboard input and mouse activity, move and resize windows, etc. It does this using X11’s XTEST extension and other Xlib functions.

 ## aww credits to show credits about project dependencies

+## aww-app for time planning

+Quick planner for project / task estimation time... well can I do it better than MS Project?

+## Implement logging support